 However, when it comes to creating a good image or website in multiple languages, then you have to think twice, before using a free translation tool to translate the context.

-Secondly, if you don’t posses the language skills yourself, get a professional/native to do it or at least proofread it.
-It might cost a little to get a job well done, but in the end your image will benefit.
+Secondly, if you don’t possess the language skills yourself, get a professional/native to do it or at least proofread it.
+It might cost a little to get a job well done, but in the end, your image will benefit.

 Not just a spoken/written language